Skip To Main Content

 Bus Citations

-• First Citation: Up to 3-day suspension; parent notified.
+• First Citation: Up to a three-day suspension; parent notified.

-• Second Citation: Conference with parent, driver, and admin; suspension up to 10 days.
+• Second Citation: Conference with parent, driver, and administrator; suspension up to ten days.

-• Third Citation: Suspension from bus for 9 weeks.
+• Third Citation: Suspension from bus transportation for nine weeks.

 • Severe Citation: Immediate suspension for fighting, threats, drugs, or harassment.